 Queensland’s landscape comprises lush northern rainforests, red deserts in the west, and golden surf beaches in the south-east.
 It is also home to the Great Barrier Reef, the largest coral reef on the planet and one of the seven wonders of the natural world.

-Find out what our students say about their experience at UQ.
-Read our student blogs.
+Read our student stories to find out what our students say about their experience at UQ.

 CRICOS Provider Number: 00025B

 Program Type(s):Study Abroad